 He finished second the following year behind Gaston Rebry of Belgium.

 Leducq was born at Saint-Ouen.
-His career began to blossom in 1924, after he won the World Champion road race as an amateur, later leading him to turn professional in 1927.
+His career began to blossom in 1924, after he won the World Champion road race as an amateur, which later led to him turning professional in 1927.

 The following year solidified his place on the world cycling stage, after winning Paris–Roubaix and finishing second in the Tour de France.